karol11/cml/README.md

 CML
 ---
-CML - is a text-based object serialization data format.
+CML - is a text-based object representation data format.

 Its nearest analogs are YAML, XML and JSON.